-You do not have to stay at any one polling station the entire day.
+You do not have to stay at anyone polling station the entire day.
 You may leave and return periodically and may visit different polling stations as long as there are not more scrutineers than authorized at the polling station.
 In addition, you may simply choose to arrive prior to the close of the poll to observe the counting of the ballots.
 If this is the case, make sure you arrive prior to 7:45 p.m. and identify yourself to the Poll Supervisor.

 Only eligible electors living in the polling divisions that report to a particular polling station may vote in a particular polling station.
-The Poll Revision Officer will have a list of the streets in each polling division for the electoral district as well as a list of their designated polling stations.
+The Poll Revision Officer will be able to direct electors to their correct polling station, should they arrive at the wrong building.

 Information about who is voting is transmitted electronically to Elections NB throughout the day.
 Candidates will be able to access this list of electors having voted from individual campaign offices over the internet.
-As a result, unlike the past, there is no need for scrutineers to record which electors are voting.
+As a result, unlike the past, there is no need for scrutineers to manually record which electors are voting.